 It would seem that the locals have blessed happiness.
 However, they are not happy with this happiness.
 The rise in property prices has led to the fact that the indigenous Cornish, even if he is lucky to find a job, will not be able to take into the mortgage either a house or an apartment.
 In addition, along with the rich summer residents in the poor county came a completely different lifestyle.

 Cornwall experienced all the delights of gentrification.
-The district was given a decent appearance, but everything that the local people have become accustomed to since childhood has survived.
+The area was given a decent appearance, but everything that the local people have become accustomed to since childhood has survived.
 Instead of cheap "rocking chairs" there were expensive fitness centers, instead of ordinary hairdressers - glamorous barber shops, instead of pubs - wine bars with champagne from 40 pounds per bottle.
 Somewhere, and all the simple eateries, where you could take fish and potatoes for a takeaway for two or three pounds, disappeared.
-But there are restaurants of London stars of culinary art - Rick Stein and Jamie Oliver.
-Stein's restaurant is like a mockery called "Fish with potatoes," but only a portion of fish without a garnish in it costs from 11 pounds.
+But there are restaurants of London's culinary arts stars - Rick Stein and Jamie Oliver.
+Stein's restaurant is like a mockery called "Fish with potatoes," but only a portion of fish without garnish costs from 11 pounds.

 In the gains from gentrification only a few inhabitants of Cornwall, who had superfluous real estate for sale or for rent.
 The rest were not ready to mess with Jamie Oliver.

 It is no accident that the Army of the Republic of Cornwall began its military operations just from the attack on Rika Stein's restaurant in Portland.
 In June, he was simply set on fire, promising new attacks.